-All of the participating insurers (out of the thirteen that responded) valued non-PPO claims within the Actuarial Best Estimate reserves on an Ogden -0.25% per annum basis (i.e. the prevailing discount rate).
+All of the participating insurers valued non-PPO claims within the Actuarial Best Estimate reserves on an Ogden -0.25% per annum basis (i.e. the prevailing discount rate) however some respondents noted that they had succeeded in settling large claims at rates higher than -0.25% per annum since the Ogden discount rate change (i.e. at 0% per annum to +1% per annum).

-Participating insurers were asked what percentage change (relative to an Ogden 2.5% per annum basis) in PPO propensity they had assumed as part of their Actuarial Best Estimate calculations.
-11 participants responded to this question, with a wide range of responses from no reduction to an 80% reduction, with the majority of participants assuming a 50% reduction.
+Participating insurers were asked what percentage change (relative to an Ogden 2.5% per annum basis) in PPO propensity they assumed as part of their Actuarial Best Estimate calculations.
+There were a wide range of responses from no reduction to an 80% reduction, with the majority of participants assuming a 50% reduction.

-Participating insurers were asked what their previous assumed reductions in PPO propensity would have been, from scenario analyses, had the Ogden discount rate fallen to between 1.0% and -1.5% per annum.
+Participating insurers were asked what their assumed reductions in PPO propensity would be (relative to an Ogden 2.5% per annum basis), from scenario analyses, if the Ogden discount rate moved to between 1.0% and -1.5% per annum.
 Generally, the lower the discount rate, the larger the percentage decrease in PPO propensity participating insurers expected.
-However, some participating insurers expected the same reduction in propensity in all scenarios and others expected no change at all.
-7 participants responded to this question.
-Figure 47 shows the distribution of assumed PPO propensity reduction by Ogden discount rate.
+However, some participating insurers expected the same reduction in propensity in all scenarios.
+9 participants responded to this question.
+Figure 50 shows the distribution of assumed PPO propensity reduction by Ogden discount rate.

-Figure 47: Assumed PPO propensity reduction by Ogden discount rate
+Figure 50: Assumed PPO propensity reduction by Ogden discount rate

-In terms of additional reserve margins for further reductions in the Ogden discount rate, this was often as part of a general margin, with few participants now holding an explicit margin for this.
+In terms of additional reserve margins for further reductions in the Ogden discount rate, this was often as part of a general margin, with no participants holding an explicit margin for this.